farant/catholic-3rd-millennium/README.md

      containing no more than ~50,000-100,000 people 5.1.1.
 Why is a government incorporating <100,000 people more perfect?
 5.1.1.1.
 Because if the government is larger than that size the people within the human
-         system cannot sustain personal relationships with each other anymore.
+         system cannot sustain sufficient personal relationships with each other.
 5.1.1.2.
 Because if the government is larger than the implied geographical size of <100,000
          people lawmakers and law enforcers begin to be too physically isolated from the "on the ground reality" that their decision making is affecting.